EdmundGoodman/edmundgoodman.github.io/content/about.md

 Hello there :wave: !
 Welcome to my corner of the internet.

-I'm currently studying at the University of Cambridge for an MPhil in Computer Science.
+I'm currently studying at the University of Cambridge for an MPhil in Advanced Computer Science.
 I previously studied at the University of Warwick, and have spent some time as an academic officer at the [University of Warwick Computing Society](https://uwcs.co.uk/) and as a CAD Design Verification intern at [Apple](https://www.apple.com/).